 4. Secure Your Ladder

 Ensure the ladders you use are placed on a flat surface at a safe angle (use a 4:1 ratio; for every four feet up, the ladder should be one foot away from the building) and have a spotter holding the base of the ladder.
-Don’t use a damaged ladder and ensure it’s free of slippery material on the rungs.
+Don’t use a damaged ladder; ensure it’s free of slippery material on the rungs.
+Generally, using guardrails for every job provides workers with a physical and visual barrier to prevent them from falling.

 5. Clear the Roof of Debris

-Put on gloves and clear off any debris such as leaves and twigs, or snow.
-If need be, hose the roof off and let it dry before starting work.
+Put on gloves and clear off debris such as leaves, twigs, or snow.
+If necessary, hose the roof off and let it dry before starting work.

 6. Be Mindful of Electrical Hazards

-Look up and around to ensure no power lines are criss-crossing your work environment.
+Look up and around to ensure no power lines are crisscrossing your work environment.
 If there are, call the local power utility company and seek their help before proceeding.
-If avoiding a power line is not possible, be sure not to touch those lines and use a wooden or fibreglass ladder instead of a metal one to access the roof.
+If avoiding a power line is impossible, avoid touching those lines and use a wooden or fibreglass ladder instead of a metal one to access the roof.

 7. Take It Slow and Steady